tayna-so/hex-tools/README.md

 Hi.
-This is my first project on Github.
+This is my first project.